skellis46/finger-pointing-moon/case-for-support.md

 >First let’s establish that the concept of “individualization” should not be confused with the neoliberal ideology of “individualism” that shifts all responsibility for success or failure to a mythical, atomized, isolated individual, doomed to a life of perpetual competition and disconnected from relationships, community, and society.
 Neither does it refer to the psychological process of “individuation” that is associated with the lifelong exploration of self-development.
 Instead, individualization is a consequence of long-term processes of modernization.[@zuboff_age_2019 Chapter 2.2]

+Clear tension in the project: niche, specific, specialised.
+Developmental part is all about communications.
+To bridge gap between the specificity (nicheness) of the research and my skillset as a communicator to audiences beyond the specifics

 - thinking about individuation (relating to solitude) v individualism (opposite of Bendell)
 - communications development will be key aspect of my approach/desire. why? within academy? what do we gain/lose from improved communications? wrestling with the bubbles.
 Comms will demand